Answers to Frequently Asked Questions

 What's your own favourite book?

-Middlemarch by George Eliot.
+At the moment, Middlemarch by George Eliot.
 Oddly perhaps, Eliot is not my favourite writer, although she's probably in my top ten.
 But I find her Middlemarch endlessly interesting.
-It's got that widescreen presentation of a community, an entire society, so typical of nineteenth-century novels.
+It's got that widescreen presentation of a community, an entire society really, typical of nineteenth-century novels.
 It has wonderful characters who strike strange chords in me.
 It's intellectually provocative and enlightened, all in a page-turning narrative.

-But, for some reason I cannot quite put into words, Middlemarch does it all for me.
+But, for some reason I cannot quite put into words, Middlemarch does it all for me—at this time of writing.